0xbythesecond/Azure-network-protocols/README.md

 Now that we are done with this lab, we can delete the resource group by doing a search for `Resource Group` and then select the Resource Group that we created that contains the two Virtual Machines (Windows 10 Pro & Linux Ubuntu Server).

+Once the Resource Group is selected, you will enter the Resource Group name and then choose to `Delete` at the top of the page and then the final delete button at the bottom of the page.

 <p align="center">
   <img src="https://i.imgur.com/MgNl9rw.png" height="70%" width="70%" alt="delete resource group"/>
   </p>